 The supervisory board advises and monitors the management board in managing the HanseGroup and reviews all major business transactions by examining the relevant documents on the basis of the German Stock Corporation Act and the Articles of Incorporation.
 The supervisory board is elected at the general shareholders’ meeting.
 The management board is appointed by the supervisory board.
 The supervisory board decides on the number of members on the management board and determines the chairman (CEO).
 In the internal bylaws for the management board, the supervisory board stipulates a catalogue of transactions requiring board approval as well as a schedule of responsibilities.
 The supervisory board acts on the basis of its own rules of procedure.

 The supervisory board finalizes the annual financial statements and approves the consolidated financial statements.
 Each year the chairman of the supervisory board explains the activities of said board in his report to the shareholders and at the general shareholders’ meeting.
 The supervisory board of HanseYachts AG consists of six members.
-There is also an audit committee that includes three members of the supervisory board.
+There is also an audit committee, composed of three members of the supervisory board.
 In addition to advising on examining the annual financial statements, its duties include discussing corporate planning.

-The management board currently consists of two members.
+The management board currently consists of three members: chairman (CEO), a chief financial officer (CFO) and a director for production (COO).
+A management board comprising three members has proven effective at HanseYachts AG.
 The management board runs the company on its own responsibility.
-Individual areas of responsibility are stipulated in the schedule of responsibilities.
-The heads of the various business units report to the management board about their respective departments/divisions and bear responsibility for the results of their respective units.
-The management board reports to the supervisory board comprehensively about planning and developments in business as well as the status of the HanseGroup, including risk management, at regular intervals and in timely fashion, both in writing and at regularly scheduled meetings.
+Individual areas of responsibility are stipulated in the allocation plan.
+The heads of the various business units report to the management board about their respective departments and bear responsibility for the results of their respective units.
+The management board reports comprehensively to the supervisory board about the planning and developments in business as well as the status of the HanseGroup, including risk management, at regular intervals and in timely fashion, both in writing and at regularly scheduled meetings.
 The management board takes part in all of the meetings of the supervisory board, reports orally and in writing on the individual items on the agenda as well as on drafts of resolutions and responds to questions of individual members of the supervisory board.

 Drafts of resolutions are conveyed to the members of the supervisory board in writing prior to the respective meetings.
-The possibility of drafting resolutions by circulation procedure is especially used in cases that are particularly urgent.
+The possibility of drafting resolutions by circulation procedure is used relatively seldom and then only in cases that are particularly urgent.

-REMUNERATION OF THE MANAGEMENT BOARD (REMUNERATION REPORT) PURSUANT TO ITEM 4.2.5 OF THE GERMAN CGC
+REMUNERATION OF THE MANAGEMENT BOARD (REMUNERATION REPORT) PURSUANT TO SECTION 4.25 OF THE DCGC

 Total remuneration for the management board has been fixed at a commensurate level by the supervisory board.
-Criteria for determining this commensurate level are, in particular, the responsibilities of the respective member of the management board, personal performance, the situation of the economy, the Company’s success and future prospects as well as the usual level of such remuneration in light of that, which is paid in comparable companies and the salary structure otherwise applicable within HanseYachts.
+Criteria for determining this commensurate level include, in particular, the individual responsibilities of the respective member of the management board, personal performance, the performance of the management board as a whole, the economic situation, the success and future prospects of HanseYachts as well as the usualness of such remuneration in light of that, which is paid in comparable companies and the salary structure otherwise applicable within HanseYachts.

-At two-year intervals, the supervisory board reviews total remuneration paid to the management board, considering in particular the earnings situation of HanseYachts AG and the performance of individual members, and adjusts said total remuneration commensurately.
+At two-year intervals, the supervisory board reviews total remuneration paid to the management board, considering in particular the earnings situation of HanseYachts AG and the performance of the individual members, and adjusts said total remuneration accordingly.

-Furthermore, HanseYachts has taken out liability insurance for pecuniary damages for directors and officers (D&O insurance) with a commensurate deductible to be borne by the management-board members themselves.
+Furthermore, HanseYachts has taken out liability insurance for pecuniary damages for directors and officers (D&O insurance) with a commensurate deductible to be borne by them.

-In the event of revocation of an appointment of a member to the management board, the employment contract, and hence payment of remuneration and other benefits provided by HanseYachts AG, shall end on the date, on which said revocation shall have been received.
-Should the office as a member of the management board expire or be eliminated due to, or as a result of, a change in corporate form or a restructuring measure, HanseYachts or a legal successor thereof shall have, inter alia, the option of terminating the employment contract of the members of the management board with 6 months notice.
-If a member of the management board resigns in such a case, any severance payments shall be limited to his or her income for six months.
-In case of a change of control, within 2 months after it becomes legally binding, the management board shall be entitled to resign by giving 1 month‘s notice and to step down on the date said notice shall expire as well as to demand payment of 12 months salary as compensation for the loss of employment, restricted to a maximum severance payment of their (fixed) remuneration until the regular termination of their contract.
+In the event of revocation of an appointment of a member to the management board or resignation of a management board mandate, the employment contract, and hence payment of remuneration and other benefits provided by HanseYachts AG, shall end between 6 and 18 months after the end of the calendar month, in which said revocation or resignation shall have taken place.
+Should the office as a member of the management board expire or be eliminated due to, or as a result of, a change in corporate form or a restructuring measure, HanseYachts or a legal successor thereof shall have, inter alia, the option of terminating the employment contract of the members of the management board with 12 or 18 months notice.
+If a member of the management board resigns in such a case, any severance pay shall be limited to his or her income for one year.
+The Chief Financial Officer is entitled to an extraordinary right to give notice to cancel his employment contract if another shareholder should take over control of a majority of the voting rights (Change of Control).
+Should the Chief Financial Officer exercise this right, he is entitled to compensation amounting to the salary that he would have earned until expiration of the regular term of his contract, but limited to the income for one year.

-At the general meeting, the chairman of the supervisory board will also inform the shareholders of HanseYachts AG about the basic principles of the remuneration system and any amendments to it.
+At the general meeting, the chairman of the supervisory board also informs the shareholders of HanseYachts AG about the basic principles of the remuneration system and any amendments to it.

-REMUNERATION OF THE SUPERVISORY BOARD PURSUANT TO SECTION 5.4.6 OF THE GERMAN CGC
+REMUNERATION OF THE SUPERVISORY BOARD PURSUANT TO SECTION 5.4.6 OF THE DCGC

 Remuneration for members of the supervisory board is determined by the shareholders at the general meeting and has been regulated in Article 14 of the Articles of Incorporation of HanseYachts AG.
-In addition to reimbursement for expenses, first of all each member of the supervisory board receives fixed annual remuneration of EUR 6000, payable at the end of each fiscal year.
+In addition to reimbursement for expenses, each member of the supervisory board receives fixed annual remuneration of EUR 6000, payable at the end of a fiscal year.
 In addition each member of the supervisory board receives variable remuneration of EUR 50 for each cent, by which consolidated earnings after taxes per share exceed EUR 1.30.
-The chairman of the supervisory board receives three times the normal fixed and variable remuneration; the vice-chairman and heads of commissions receive two times the above-mentioned amounts.
-For the fiscal year reported here, as in previous years, the supervisory board has not received any variable remuneration components.
+The chairman of the supervisory board, Mr Dirk Borgwardt, receives three times the normal fixed and variable remuneration; his vice-chairman, Mr Matthias Harmstorf, and the head of a commission, Mr Hans-Joachim Zwarg, receive twice those amounts.
+Remuneration or any other benefits for services personally rendered by members of the supervisory board were paid by HanseYachts AG exclusively to Mr Borgwardt in the amount of EUR 7000 and to Mr Zwarg in the amount of EUR 19 000 plus expenses in the year under review.
+For the fiscal year reported here, as in the previous two years, the management board did not receive any variable remuneration components.

-SHAREHOLDINGS OF THE MANAGEMENT BOARD AND SUPERVISORY BOARD PURSUANT TO SECTION 6.2 OF THE GERMAN CGC
+SHAREHOLDINGS OF THE MANAGEMENT BOARD AND SUPERVISORY BOARD PURSUANT TO SECTION 6.6 OF THE DCGC

 HanseYachts AG publishes extensive information about the shareholdings and stock transactions of the management and supervisory boards.
-Stock transactions falling under Article 15a of the Securities Trading Act on mandatory disclosure of Directors' Dealings have always been appropriately published on the website of HanseYachts AG.
+Stock transactions falling under Article 15a of the Securities Trading Act (WpHG) on mandatory disclosure of stock transactions, so-called Directors' Dealings have always been appropriately published on the website of HanseYachts AG.